 There will be two class projects, one in each half of the course.
 These involve using existing AI software in Java to solve a realistic task.
 You will have to adapt the software for the current task, which will involve some Java programming.
 You will also run the programs on realistic data and measure the results.
 A major part of the assignment is to understand why you got the results you did, and write a short (one or two page) report on what you did and why, how it turned out, how you might improve the results, and generally what you learned from the assignment.

-Programming assignments will be done on departmental UNIX workstations.
+Support will be provided for running programming assignments on departmental UNIX workstations.
 If you do not have a permanent UNIX account, you can obtain one from the Undergraduate Office.
 If you are not a CS student, the Undergraduate Office can issue you a temporary account.
+You are free to use other platforms for running Java, but then it is your responsibility to get the course code running on that platform.

-The final will be held on Saturday May 16, 2-5PM, in the normal classroom.
+The final will be held at the scheduled university time on Wednesday Dec.
+8 from 9AM-12PM in the normal classroom.
 It will be comprehensive test covering all material presented in the course; however, about 2/3 of the problems will involve material covered since the midterm.
 We will review for the final on the last class day.

-Read the department's academic policy page at http://www.cs.utexas.edu/users/ear/CodeOfConduct.html.
+Read the department's academic policy page.
 Students who demonstrably violate the Academic Honesty policy will receive a failing grade in the class.
 We will be using the Moss system to screen submited programs for plagiarism.
-Unfortunately, I have had to fail more than a dozen students in the past for copying on programming assignments.
+Unfortunately, I have had to fail approximately 20 students in the past for copying on programming assignments.
 To avoid problems, limit any discussion of assignments with other students to clarification of the requirements or definitions of the problems, or to understanding the existing programs or general course material.
 I encourage you to interact with your fellow students in understanding the course materials and interpreting the requirements of the assignments but never discuss issues directly related to problem solutions.

 24% Assignments 20% Projects 8% Attendance 22% Midterm 26% Final